-ADFA staff will make all travel arrangements for participants, through ADFA's travel agent.
-ADFA staff will flights, organise visas, accommodation, translators, transfers, and purchase of international currency for incountry expenditure, and incountry Medical Registration where necessary.
-ADFA staff liaise regularly with volunteers during the planning and booking phases.
+ADFA staff will make all travel arrangements for all participants, through ADFA's travel agent.
+ADFA staff will organise flights, accommodation, visas, translators, transfers, and of international purchase currency for in-country expenditure, and in-country Medical Registration where necessary.
+ADFA staff will liaise regularly with volunteers during the planning and booking phases.

 - To facilitate the smooth and coordinated organisation of travel bookings ADFA staff will also manage travel arrangements of observers.
-However, remuneration for flights will be required. - Apart from in exceptional circumstances, all team members are required to depart and return together to maintain the integrity of the group and facilitate safe transport for all members.

-- In general, teams depart from and return to Perth Airport, although overseas-based team members may meet the group en-route to or at the destination country. - ADFA carries comprehensive travel insurance to cover all team members.
+However, remuneration for flights will be required. - Apart from in exceptional circumstances, all team members are required to depart and return together to maintain the integrity of the group and facilitate safe transport for all members. - In general, teams depart from and return to Perth Airport, although overseas-based team members may meet the group en-route to or at the destination country. - ADFA carries comprehensive travel insurance to cover all team members.
 It is recommended that items of special value not be taken or are insured separately by the team member. - The facilities ADFA uses in Africa do not always have reliable services (eg, running water, electricity), as such flexibility and adaptability are required of all team members.